WASHINGTON — President Joe Biden exudes confidence as the next race for the White House approaches.

 If Biden were to eschew a run, the biggest question is whether the party could quickly coalesce around someone else.
 Much of the initial focus would shift to Vice President Kamala Harris, who has already said that she expects to remain on a Biden ticket in 2024.
 But she was notably in South Carolina this week, promoting the administration’s efforts to expand broadband access.

 The state is politically significant, however, after Democrats moved South Carolina’s primary to the front of their primary calendar at Biden’s behest.

 Other Democrats outside Washington have worked to gingerly build national profiles without offending Biden.
 They include California Gov. Gavin Newsom, who has positioned himself as a foil to Republican Florida Gov. Ron DeSantis, seen as a leading alternative to former President Donald Trump in the 2024 GOP presidential primary.

 While Biden’s plans are under intense scrutiny, the Republican presidential field has also been slow to form.
-So far, there are just four official entrants — Trump, former United Nations ambassador Nikki Haley, entrepreneur Vivek Ramaswamy and Michigan businessman Perry Johnson.
+So far, there are just three official entrants — Trump, former United Nations ambassador Nikki Haley and entrepreneur Vivek Ramaswamy.
 Others, including former Vice President Mike Pence, ex-Secretary of State Mike Pompeo and South Carolina Sen. Tim Scott, may join in the coming months.
 Some, such as DeSantis, could wait until late summer to officially announce their campaigns.